PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:03:22
+Last updated: 2024-04-02 18:03:55
-Random Quote: Success is getting what you want.
-Happiness is wanting what you get. - Dale Carnegie
+Random Quote: You were not born a winner, and you were not born a loser.
+You are what you make yourself be. - Lou Holtz